ClericPy/morebuiltins/README.md

 3.13 `to_thread` - Asynchronously run function *func* in a separate thread, same as `asyncio.to_thread` in python 3.9+.

+3.14 `check_recursion` - Check if a function is recursive by inspecting its AST.

 ## 4. morebuiltins.ipc